 The requirements of the law on money laundering are not only difficult to understand due to their complexity, but also entail considerable liability and criminal law risks in the event of non-compliance.
 First of all, the German Money Laundering Act contains its own provisions on fines, which punish

-with a fine of up to EUR 150,000 in case of intent, otherwise with a fine of up to one hundred thousand Euros.
+with a fine of up to 150,000 Euros in case of intent, otherwise with a fine of up to one hundred thousand Euros.

 There is also the threat of a corporate fine under the Administrative Offences Act (Section 30 OWiG).
 In the most extreme case, criminal proceedings may be instituted against the persons involved and the managing director or the Executive Board may be held personally liable.

-Over the past few years, various journalistic investigations have uncovered the fact that money laundering and tax evasion still occur despite comprehensive tightening of laws.
+Over the past few years, various journalistic investigations have uncovered the fact that money laundering and tax evasion still occur despite comprehensive tightening of laws regarding AML compliance.
 We are observing that the authorities are taking increasingly harsher action and are reacting with ever lower thresholds to suspicious reports.

-We offer our clients a comprehensive range of money laundering law services.
+We offer our clients a comprehensive range of anti-money laundering compliance services.
 These include, among others:

-Would you like to carry out a risk analysis, establish internal (security) measures with regard to money laundering compliance or is your company already being investigated for possible violations of money laundering obligations?
+Would you like to carry out a risk analysis, establish internal (security) measures with regard to AML compliance or is your company already being investigated for possible violations of money laundering obligations?
 Our experts are at your disposal.
 Your contact persons are

 The easiest way to contact us is to call (+49 69 76 75 77 80) or send us an e-mail (firstname.lastname@example.org).
 Do not hesitate to contact us with your specific questions.